Merzasphor/MWSE/docs/source/apis/debug.md

 ### `debug.logCache`

-An table containing all the output values of `debug.log()`.
+A table containing all the output values of `debug.log()`.
 The table index is `path` with the line number appended, while the table key is the message.

 **Returns**: